Smith (electronics distributor): History

-In 1984, brothers Robert and Leland Ackerley and their wives founded Smith.
+In 1984, brothers Robert and Leland Ackerley and their wives, Nora and Carmen, founded Smith.
 Working around a dining table with two phone lines, they connected with top industry figures in the nascent computing industry.
-Smith is now one of the largest independent distributors in the semiconductor and electronic components industry, and currently ranks 11th among all global distributors.
+With the rise of the newly introduced Macintosh and IBM Personal Computer, a strong market developed for computing components and the business quickly grew.
+By 1988, the company had over 15 employees and began importing memory chips from overseas.

 The 1990s saw marked growth for the company.
 In 1992, Smith's annual sales were $30 million; by 1998, they had topped $470 million due to the company's expansion of its business into new regions, industries, and service offerings.
-In 1997, the company moved into its new 60,000 sq. ft. headquarters in Houston, followed by the opening of its first major international office and hub in Hong Kong that same year.
-Smith established a European presence with the opening of its Amsterdam office in 1999.
+Smith began focusing on broker and distributor sales and was listed on Inc. magazine’s list of 500 fastest-growing companies in both 1995 and 1996.
+In 1997, the company had over 100 employees and moved into its new 60,000 sq. ft. headquarters in Houston.
+It also opened its first major international office and operations hub in Hong Kong that same year before establishing a European presence with the opening of its Amsterdam office in 1999.

-In 2000, the company completed construction of a 15,000 sq. ft. warehouse in Houston to expand its ability to handle OEM and CEM consignment and excess inventories, adding to its supply chain services.
-Smith opened offices in Seoul, San Jose, and Guadalajara in 2000, followed by office openings in New York City in 2003, Shanghai in 2004, and Shenzhen in 2008.
+As the new millennium arrived, Smith continued to expand.
+The company completed construction of a 15,000 sq. ft. warehouse in Houston in 2000 and expanded its Amsterdam warehouse two years later, adding to its supply chain services by furthering its ability to handle OEM and CEM consignment and excess inventories.
+Smith opened offices in Seoul and Guadalajara in 2000, followed by office openings in New York City in 2003, Shanghai in 2004, and Shenzhen in 2008.

+Smith was ranked as one of the top leaders in the electronics industry by both Electronic Buyers' News and Purchasing magazines in 2002 and earned ISO 9001 certification the same year.
+Smith's sales exceeded $500 million for the first time in 2005 as the workforce expanded to more than 300 employees.

-In 2010, the company completed construction of an enhanced, in-house, anti-counterfeit laboratory at its headquarters.
-Smith relocated the laboratory to a 57,199 sq. ft. operational facility in November 2014.
+In 2010, the company completed construction of an advanced in-house anti-counterfeit laboratory at its headquarters.
+Four years later, Smith opened its 57,000 sq. ft. operational hub in Houston and relocated the lab to the new facility.

-The company opened its 10th physical trading office in Taipei in 2011, adding additional offices; Austin in 2013, Penang in 2014, Bangalore in 2015, and Cluj-Napoca, Munich, and Beijing in 2017.
+The company opened additional offices in the 2010s: Austin in 2013, Penang in 2014, Bangalore in 2015, and Cluj-Napoca and Munich in 2017.
+By 2017, Smith's sales exceed $1 billion.

-In the current decade, Smith continues its growth adding sales offices near strategic customers in Berlin in 2021, Singapore in 2022, and London, Tokyo, Detroit, and São Paulo in 2023.
+In the current decade, Smith has continued its growth, adding sales offices near strategic customers in Berlin in 2021, London in 2022, and Tokyo and São Paulo in 2023.
+The company also opened its fourth distribution hub in Houston in 2022 and its fifth in Singapore in 2023.